 Maricopa County Intake, Transfer, Release & Detention Facility

 The fourth largest county by population in the United States, Maricopa intakes more than 300 people per day.
-The inflexible design of the existing intake center is ill equipped to handle these numbers, resulting in 4+ hour processing times.
-The new intake, transfer, release (ITR) facility – with open seating for over 230 people and optional space for an additional 100 in holding cells – will drastically improve efficiency, leading to reduced wait times and allowing the arresting officer back on the street within 30 minutes.
+The inflexible design of the former intake center is ill equipped to handle these numbers, resulting in 4+ hour processing times.
+The new intake, transfer, release (ITR) facility – with open seating for over 230 people and optional space for an additional 100 in holding cells – drastically improves efficiency, leading to reduced wait times and allowing the arresting officer back on the street within 30 minutes.

-The final component of this project is replacing the poorly aging Durango Jail.
+The final component of this project was replacing the poorly aging Durango Jail.
 The new, 1,280-bed detention facility replacement features an open dorm, eight-man sleeping room layout.
 Similar to the new ITR facility, the new jail prioritizes the use of natural light, reducing energy use and creating additional cost savings.
 Maricopa County can rest assured knowing the new jail is designed to meet or exceed American Correctional Association Physical Plant Standards.